 The Basic Transfer Process

-To make your transfer process go smoothly, the Department of Electrical and Computer Engineering recommends students majoring in electrical, computer, or software engineering do the following:
+To make your transfer process go smoothly, the Department of Electrical and Computer Engineering recommends students majoring in electrical, computer, software, or cyber security engineering do the following:

 - Bring all the books, syllabi, course notes, homework, tests, and quizzes from the classes you want to transfer to Iowa State with you when you arrive on campus.
 This will help you get as many courses as possible counted toward your degree program at Iowa State.
 At a minimum, bring the syllabus from each course you would like to transfer.